CZ-NIC/knot-resolver/modules/policy/README.rst

   - implements a subset of RPZ_ in zonefile format.
 See below for details: :any:`policy.rpz`.
 * custom filter function

+.. _mod-policy-actions:

 Actions
 ^^^^^^^
-An *action* is function which modifies DNS query.
-There are several actions available in the ``policy.`` table:
+An *action* is function which modifies DNS query, and is either of type *chain* or *non-chain*.
+So-called *chain* actions modify the query and allow other rules to evaluate and modify the same query. *Non-chain* actions have opposite behavior, i.e. modify the query and stop rule processing.

+Resolver comes with several actions available in the ``policy.`` table:

+**Non-chain actions**

+Following actions stop the policy matching on the query, i.e. other rules are not evaluated once rule with following actions matches:

 * ``PASS`` - let the query pass through; it's useful to make exceptions before wider rules
 * ``DENY`` - reply NXDOMAIN authoritatively